nicolaschotard/Clusters/docs/source/data_tuto.rst

     210100 sources

-The number of columns corresponding to the number of keys available in the catalogs is:
+The number of columns corresponding to the number of keys available in the catalog is:

 .. code:: python